jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     mkdir magic

-  the terminal_ shows nothing.
+  the terminal_ goes back to the command line.
 I use tree_ again

   .. code-block:: shell
     :emphasize-lines: 1